itscollegetime/rocketry/README.md

 ## Starlite Experiments

 Doing the sugar fuel experiment made me think of ways to make my own solid fuel motor.
 One of the key components of a rocket motor is the nozzle, which has to be extremely heat resistant.
-Currently, I only have access to 3D printing as a means of manufacturing this nozzle with custom shape and the plastic filaments for 3D printing have where near the combustion temperatures of even homemade sugar fuel.
+Currently, I only have access to 3D printing as a means of manufacturing this nozzle with custom shape and the plastic filaments for 3D printing have melting points way lower than the combustion temperatures of homemade sugar fuel.

 After watching a [YouTube video by NightHawkInLight](https://youtu.be/0IbWampaEcM?si=IoZrKXtvFoe4xgPj) about the extremely heat resistant material, Starlite, I decided to try it out and see if I could somehow incorporate it in my motor as an insulator.